The Passionate Stranger

-The Passionate Stranger (U.S. title A Novel Affair) is a 1957 British drama film, directed by Muriel Box and starring Margaret Leighton and Ralph Richardson.
+The Passionate Stranger (U.S. title A Novel Affair) is a 1957 British drama film directed by Muriel Box and starring Margaret Leighton and Ralph Richardson.
+It was written by Box and Sydney Box.
 It uses the film within a film device, with the "real" part of the plot shot in black-and-white and the "fictional" element in colour.

 Plot

 Carlo, an Italian man, is taken on as a chauffeur at an English country mansion, the home of Roger and Judith Wynter.
 She is a novelist who pens torrid escapist romantic fiction for the popular women's market, although in real life she is a respectable, unassuming woman, happily married to husband Roger who has been stricken with polio that leaves him immobile.
 She uses people she knows and situations she encounters as the raw material for her fictional flights of fancy.
 Judith is working on her latest novel titled The Passionate Stranger, a lurid tale of a bored and unsatisfied woman, with a pompous, disabled husband she despises, who embarks on a wild affair with her Italian chauffeur.

 When Carlo later drives Judith to London to see her publisher, she goes to lunch leaving a copy of the manuscript in the car.
 Carlo finds and reads it.
 As he reads, the black-and-white film fades into a colour film of her novel:

 The chauffeur, Mario, is driving the mistress back from London when a tyre bursts, and they are obliged to rent rooms in a small village pub.
 When she phones her husband Lord Hathaway, he is very cold and is only concerned about his need for the car the next morning.
 Lady Hathaway joins the chauffeur at a local fete where they dance together, and at the end of the evening Mario seduces her.
 Later, Lord Hathaway is shocked when, after a faint, the doctor informs Lord Hathaway that his wife is pregnant.
 When she confesses it is Mario's, he wants to dismiss him and raise the child as their own.
 Learning that Lady Hathaway is pregnant, Mario asks her to leave her husband and go away with him, but she says she will be loyal to her husband.
 So Mario plots to kill him, sabotaging his wheelchair, and tricking him into heading to the summerhouse which involves a slope.
 Lady Hathaway later finds him floating in the lake.